EmmyAnieDev/Learn-Laravel/README.md

 -   OUTTER JOIN (LEFT JOIN): This is a type of join that returns all rows from the left table and the matching rows from the right table.

 -   OUTTER JOIN (RIGHT JOIN): This is a type of join that returns all rows from the right table and the matching rows from the left table.

+-   OUTTER JOIN (FULL JOIN): This is a type of join that returns all rows from both tables, matching rows where they exist in both tables.